fncbook/fnc/appendix/glossary.md

 : A differential equation with which partial information about the solution is given at multiple points on the boundary of the domain. (@definition-tpbvp)

 cardinal function
-: Interpolating function that is 1 at one node and 0 at all the others. (@definition-cardinal-function)
+: Interpolating function that is 1 at one node and 0 at all the others. (@definition-cardinalfunction)

 Cholesky factorization
 : Symmetrized version of LU factorization for SPD matrices. (@theorem-cholesky-factorization)